Tips and Tricks to Playground Installation

 • Remove all asphalt, concrete, and other hard debris

-• Site must be graded as close to level as possible to create the safest environment possible
+• Playground site must be graded as close to level as possible to create the safest environment possible

 • Make sure you have all necessary equipment and tools listed in the installation packet